QuTech-Delft/OpenSquirrel/README.md

 ## Usage

-The `opensquirrel` module can be imported from another Python file with:
+The `opensquirrel` module can be imported another Python:

 ```python
 import opensquirrel